Observers for compressible Navier-Stokes equation: Theoretical study of an observer for n-dimensional linear Navier-Stokes system

 From this expression, we can find optimal decay rates by maximizing the real part of the above expression as a function of $x$ in exactly the same manner as the discussion in the previous paragraph.
-In this case, it is easy to see that the real part of $\lambda_{\pm}$ is maximized for $x = b+a$, and for this choice the decay rate is $\min\{a + b/2, c_1|k|^2\}$ which is greater than the decay rate without nudging ($x=0$) but the first factor in the $\min$ cannot be made arbitrarily large as proved in proposition~\ref{proprho}.
+In this case, it is easy to see that the real part of $-\lambda_{\pm}$ is maximized for $x = b+a$, and for this choice the decay rate is $\min\{a + b/2, c_1|k|^2\}$ which is greater than the decay rate without nudging ($x=0$) but the first factor in the $\min$ cannot be made arbitrarily large, and the decay rate may be smaller than the one for the full state observer (see theorem~\ref{proprho}).

-Thus we see that in both cases of either velocity or density observations, the observers presented in equations~\eqref{eqobslrhou} perform better than nudging even with an optimal choice of the nudging convolution kernel.
+Thus we see that in both cases of either velocity or density observations, the full state observers previously presented perform better than simple nudging, even with an optimal choice of the nudging convolution kernel.